gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

     - In general, components should bring their own monitoring configuration.
       Gardener currently does this for some components such as the [gardener-resource-manager].
-This configuration is then appended to the existing prometheus configuration.
+This configuration is then appended to the existing Prometheus configuration.
 The goal is to replace the inline `yaml` with `PodMonitors` and/or `ServiceMonitors` instead.

     - If alerting rules or recording rules need to be created for a component,